Team Leader - Darwin

 - Employee Assistance Program

-Interested in this new opportunity to make a difference in the lives of children and young people?
+Interested in this exciting opportunity to make a difference in the lives of children?

-Or for more information about the role or a copy of the position description please email firstname.lastname@example.org
+For more information about the role or a copy of the position description please contact Bree – HR Officer at email@example.com

 Australian Childhood Foundation (ACF) is committed to protecting children and young people from harm.
 We require all applicants to undergo an extensive screening process prior to appointment.